Zaretto/p51d/README.md

 * Can be damaged by missiles

+* OPRF combat system for rockets and bullets

+* Use HD model of rocket for submodels

 * Zoom in or out using mouse scrollwheel, up to a distance of 300 meters

 * ALS procedural lights for position lights